26th horse death at Santa Anita prompts Sen. Feinstein to call for racing halt

 Races resumed after the state horse racing board approved a series of safety measures, including limits on certain types of medications administered to horses.

-Santa Anita is set to play host to the Breeders' Cup races on Nov.
+Santa Anita is set to play host to the Breeders' Cup races Nov.
 1-2.